 Mekong Delta lies at the very end of Vietnam, right under the southern central city of Vietnam, Ho Chi Minh City.
 The region is consisted of 12 provinces (Long An, Tien Giang, Ben Tre, Vinh Long, Tra Vinh, Hau Giang, Soc Trang, Dong Thap, An Giang, Kien Giang, Bac Lieu, Ca Mau) and one city Can Tho.

-Things to do in Mekong Delta
+Things to Do in Mekong Delta

 Mekong Delta is a large region with a lot of sites to check out and it’s understandable if you feel a bit overwhelmed.
 We list here all the must-have things to do and see in Mekong Delta for a trip under 9 days.

-The most unique and peculiar thing about Mekong Delta is no other than floating markets where you can see all the way of life, daily activities and culture of the people here.
+The most unique and peculiar thing about Mekong Delta is no other than floating markets where you can see all the way of life, daily activities, and culture of the people here.
 Floating markets are not a specialty that can only be found in Mekong Delta.
 Thailand also has many floating markets.
 Yet, Mekong Delta’s floating markets have their very own different charms.
-These markets has been existing just simply for local farmers to sell fruits and vegetables to the folks on the land.
+These markets have been existing just simply for local farmers to sell fruits and vegetables to the folks on the land.

 Cai Rang Floating Market – Can Tho

 Cai Rang Floating Market is the most famous and also the most touristy floating market in Vietnam.
 You can visit Cai Rang Floating Market easily once arrived in Can Tho city.
-However, don’t forget to set your alarm earlier to catch the market that starts at 5:00AM every day.
+However, don’t forget to set your alarm earlier to catch the market that starts at 5:00 AM every day.
 Rent a boat from Ninh Kieu pier which will take you to the market in 30 minutes.

-Cai Rang is a wholesale local market where farmers will hang their what they offer on a tall stick to let the buyers know.
-Some fruits of the land can be named as Nam Roi grapefruit, Vinh Long pink kiwi kumquat or Cai Mon durian.
+Cai Rang is a wholesale local market where farmers will hang what they offer on a tall stick to let the buyers know.
+Some fruits of the land can be named Nam Roi grapefruit, Vinh Long pink kiwi kumquat or Cai Mon durian.
 Visitors to Cai Rang market not only can watch the early activities of the locals but also can have breakfast right on the boat, dishes are mostly southern own noodle soups.
 Other snacks are also available like coconut-leaf-cake or corn or banana pancake.

 Nga Bay or Phung Hiep Floating Market has been around since 1915 as a key trading spot for the locals in Nga Bay Town.
-This floating market is the most vivid and colorful markets in all Mekong Delta region.
+This floating market is the most vivid and colorful market in all the Mekong Delta region.
 A perfect floating market if you don’t like the touristy Cai Rang Market.

 Just like any other market, Nga Bay also starts very early in the morning every day.
-Fruits, vegetables and other household goods all stack up on the sellers’ boats, making it a wonderful sight to behold.
-This market is also the place where animals like turtles, birds and lizards.
+Fruits, vegetables, and other household goods all stack up on the sellers’ boats, making it a wonderful sight to behold.
+This market is also the place where animals like turtles, birds, and lizards.

 You can get there by bus or taxi to get to Nga Bay province which is about 30km away from the city.
 Boat rental is available but it’s best to do it with a group to reduce the average cost.

-- Cai Be Floating Market – Tien Giang
+Cai Be Floating Market – Tien Giang

-Cai Be province is located 80km away from HCMC through 1A highway.
+Cai Be province is located 80km away from HCMC through the 1A highway.
 You can there by booking a private tour or getting a taxi.
 Once you’re in the province, ask the local people for directions to the market.

-- Nga Nam Floating Market – Soc Trang
+Nga Nam Floating Market – Soc Trang

-Nga Nam floating market is the junction of five rivers – Ca Mau, Vinh Quoi, Long My, Thanh Tri and Phung Hiep.
+Nga Nam floating market is the junction of five rivers – Ca Mau, Vinh Quoi, Long My, Thanh Tri, and Phung Hiep.
 And for its special location, Nga Nam market is bustling with all the colors and the sounds of the locals.
-This floating market is very much untouched by the tourism and still remains the unique characteristics of a Mekong Delta floating market.
+This floating market is very much untouched by tourism and still remains the unique characteristics of a Mekong Delta floating market.

-Nga Nam market starts at 3:00AM, become busiest at 5:00AM and dismisses at 8:00AM.
-Buses are available to Ca Mau, Nga Nam market, costing about $8-$9 for one-way ticket.
+Nga Nam market starts at 3:00 AM, becomes busiest at 5:00 AM, and dismisses at 8:00 AM.
+Buses are available to Ca Mau, Nga Nam market, costing about $8-$9 for a one-way ticket.

 *Fun facts about the floating markets: